brentaro/QMK_HID_Gamepad_with_SOCD/README.md

 ```
 </details>

+- **Define:** Add the keycodes for each layer into the keymaps array(s).
-- **Edit keymap layer matrices:** All keyboard matrices are different.
-The example matrices correspond with the custom keycodes enumerated earlier.
+- All keyboard matrices are different.
 You can customise these layers to your liking.

 Example layer matrices for Boardsource 5x12:
 <details><summary>Layer Matrices</summary>